 1. Portuguese is one of the most spoken languages in the world

 There are an estimated 200-210 million speakers of Portuguese, which puts it firmly in the world’s top ten languages.
 True, there are only about 10 million speakers in Europe, so we’ll quickly get through that lot.
 Brazil, though, has 200 plus million speakers, which will take a little longer.
 Numbers suggest utility but, the trouble is, while Portuguese is big Spanish is over two times bigger (400 million native speakers and counting).

-All the same, if size matters to you, forget those relative (but for some reason more popular) tiddlers German (112 million) and French (118 million) and get started with Portuguese!
+All the same, if size matters to you, Portuguese is hardly a minor language!
+Forget those relative (but for some reason more popular) tiddlers German (112 million) and French (118 million) and get started with Portuguese!

 2. The Portuguese diaspora: Little Portugal and pasteis da nata

 I first heard the language when I lived near London’s “Little Portugal”, the concentration of Portuguese-speaking migrants centred on London’s Stockwell neighbourhood.
 I was soon hanging out in local Portuguese cafés, reading, people watching and trying to limit my intake of double espressos and the delicious bolo d’arroz (a kind of sponge bun confusingly called a “rice cake”) or pasteis da nata (rich custard tarts).

-It’s not just London.
 In Europe, Portuguese speakers live in numbers many European countries, such as Germany and Luxembourg.
 There are sizeable communities in Boston, the New England states, California (although Spanish is of course, much more widespread in the US).
 There are also communities in Canada, several Australian cities and in several Latin American countries besides Brazil (Argentina, Chile).